mfernna/Personal-task-management/README.md

 php artisan cache:clear
 ```

-## CORS troubleshooting (common)
+## Troubleshooting

-- If you see errors like "No 'Access-Control-Allow-Origin' header" or preflight failures:
+- CORS errors (e.g. `No 'Access-Control-Allow-Origin' header`):

-  - Check Network tab in DevTools for the OPTIONS request's response headers.
+  - Inspect the OPTIONS preflight in DevTools Network tab.
-  - Ensure the preflight (OPTIONS) response includes `Access-Control-Allow-Origin` and `Access-Control-Allow-Methods`.
+  - Confirm the preflight response includes `Access-Control-Allow-Origin` and `Access-Control-Allow-Methods`.
-  - For development the project uses a simple CORS handler; in production prefer an allowlist and `Access-Control-Allow-Credentials` only when needed.
+  - For development we include a permissive CORS handler; for production use an allowlist and enable `Access-Control-Allow-Credentials` only when needed.

+- API 500 on create:

+  - Check `Backend/storage/logs/laravel.log` for the full stack trace.
+  - Ensure incoming POST body matches controller validation (e.g. `title` required).

+- Database errors:
+  - Verify `.env` DB settings and that `database/database.sqlite` exists (if using SQLite).

+If you want, I can also:

+- Add a `.env.example` at the repo root and in `Backend/` (I can create them and commit).
+- Harden the CORS setup for production and replace the development fallback.
+- Add a short CONTRIBUTING or DEPLOY.md with commands for reviewers.

+---

+If you want me to commit these README changes and add `.env.example` files, say "Yes — commit and push" and I will create the files and push a branch or update `main` as you prefer.